shantamsultania/30-days-0f-Java/Topic Discussion.md

 Today I started with GCP - Firebase Cloud and created a simple SDK connect with Firebase Cloud Service

 Time Taken : 2-3 hrs (more time due to one error )

+# Day 17

+Today I started with GCP - Firebase Cloud Real Time Database and made a code to send email using Java

+Time Taken : 2